marked42/learning-notes/git/git.md

 ### Abortion

-You can always use `git merge --abort` or `git abort --abort` to undo changes if you get confused in current situation.
+You can always use `git merge --abort` or `git rebase --abort` to undo changes if you get confused in current situation.

 References